 If We Don't Use Pesticides, We'll Have A Food Shortage

 This is partly covered within the page linked to above, i.e. a paragraph which links to evidence suggesting more ecologically friendly farming practices outperform intensive methods.
 The Global Policy Forum advocates control of food supply by a few wealthy corporations and the affluent as a cause of food crisis.
-Meanwhile, over exploitation of the environment is one of the causes of hunger, according to this United Nations summary.
+Meanwhile, over exploitation of the environment is one of the causes of hunger, according to this United Nations summary (Update - link to report now inactive).

 And what else do the UN say causes hunger?
 It's not insect pests, it's: war, environmental degradation, agricultural infrastructures (roads etc), poverty and natural disasters.